 NAEP is a survey assessment.
 It provides results for populations and groups of students.
 It is not a testing program designed to provide individual student, school, or district results (except for a select group of urban districts that participate in the Trial Urban District Assessment).

-Main NAEP is conducted every other year (odd numbered years).
+Main NAEP is conducted every other year.
 It yields public school State results for grades 4 and 8, and public/nonpublic National results for grades 4, 8, and sometimes grade 12.
 There also are a select number of urban districts that participate in the Trial Urban District Assessment (TUDA).
-Milwaukee participated in TUDA in 2009, 2011, 2013, 2017 and 2019.
+Milwaukee has participated in the TUDA program since 2009.

 These assessments follow the frameworks developed by the National Assessment Governing Board (NAGB).
 NAEP assessments include selected response and constructed response questions and sometimes include the use of calculators and other ancillary materials.
 Most assessments are now technology-based (on tablets).
 Each year NAEP releases a number of previously operational items.
 By using the NAEP questions tool, one can review these items, performance statistics, scoring rubrics, and sample student work.

 The content of Main NAEP is designed to align with current national instructional practice.
 As a result, frameworks and content have evolved over time.
 Main NAEP can be used for short-term trend analysis.
 The more reliable instrument for national change over time is Long-Term Trend NAEP.

 National, Long-Term Trend, and Special Studies

 National assessments are conducted every year.
 National NAEP reports statistical information about student performance and factors related to educational performance for the nation and for specific student groups in the population (e.g. race/ethnicity, gender).
 It includes students drawn from both public and nonpublic (private) schools and reports results for student achievement at grades 4, 8, and sometimes grade 12.